williamdlees/digger/docs/examples/rhesus_igh.rst

 Again, this file is provided for download at the location provided near the top of this example.

-While the presence or absence of conserved residues can be a useful guide to the likely functionality of a sequence, please bear in mind that it is a guide only: exceptions can be expected, particularly where the definitions have been built on limited data.
+While the presence or absence of conserved nucleotides can be a useful guide to the likely functionality of a sequence, please bear in mind that it is a guide only: exceptions can be expected, particularly where the definitions have been built on limited data.

 Annotating the Assembly